 What We Didn’t Like

-- A little too expensive for casual use
+- A little too pricey for casual use

 How To Pick The Best Rotary Tool For You